happ-2h/Reseeit/.github/README.md

   <!-- Screenshots -->
 </p>

-Save your purchase details electronically to determine what needs to be cut, monetary wise, or what needs updating (given date-of-purchase).
+Save your purchase details electronically to determine what needs to be cut, monetary wise, or what needs upgrading (given date-of-purchase).

 ### Tech Stack
 - [PostgreSQL] - Object-relational database system.